ryouchinsa/ryouchinsa.github.io/edit/README.md

 # Create image label
 You can label the whole image without drawing boxes.

-To train an image classifier model, export images for classification.
+To train an image classifier model, use Export menu -> "Export images for classification".

 # Move
-Change the mode to "Move".
+Select an object.
+- Click an object to select.
+- Pressing the command key, click multiple objects to select.

-To switch between Create and Move mode, hold space key when Create mode.
+- To switch between Create and Move mode, hold the space key when Create mode.

+Move an object/image.
-Drag the box or the image to move the position.
+- Drag an object or the image to move the position.
+- You can select multiple objects and move them.

-You can use mouse wheel to move the image position.
+- You can use mouse wheel to move the image position.

-You can select multiple boxes and move them.

-When you click on the box or the label, four corner points would appear.

-Drag one of the four corner points to transform the box.

-When you right click on the box or the label, edit menu would open.
+Right click on the label.

-"Focus" to quick zoom to the selected box, "Edit" to open the label dialog, "Duplicate" to duplicate the box, and "Delete" to delete the box.
+- "Focus" to quick zoom to the selected object.

-When you double click on the box or the label, the label dialog would open.
+- "Edit" to open the label dialog.
+Double click on the object, the label dialog opens.

-To change the layer order, drag the label up/down on the label table.
+- "Copy" to copy the object.
+- "Delete" to delete the object.

 # Rotate
 Change the mode to "Rotate".